-DWI Attorneys Fighting for You
+DWI Lawyers Fighting for You in Raleigh

 Driving while impaired, or DWI, is a common arrest in North Carolina, but that doesn’t mean it’s not serious.
-Depending on the circumstances behind your arrest, you may be facing losing your license,your job, large fines, or even time in jail, plus a serious arrest on your record that will follow you every time you look for a job or fill out a rental application.
+Depending on the circumstances behind your arrest, you may be facing losing your license, your job, large fines, or even time in jail, plus a serious arrest on your record that will follow you every time you look for a job or fill out a rental application.
 Your future depends on having an experienced, aggressive DWI attorney acting on your behalf to ensure your rights are protected while doing everything possible to help you avoid harsh penalties.

 Why choose Sandman, Finn, & Fitzhugh?
 With over 60 years of combined legal experience and a proven history of success, we bring innovative legal solutions to our clients and strive to protect your freedom and future.
 As we advocate for you, both in and out of court, we’ll walk you through the complicated legal process, keeping you informed, setting realistic expectations, and acting as your ally.

-Call (919) 845-6688 to speak with a Raleigh DWI Lawyer 24 hours a day, 7 days per week.
+Call (919) 845-6688 to speak with a Raleigh DWI Lawyer for free.
+Contact us today.

 How DWIs are Determined